danielvartan/nlogo-utils/README.md

 - `assert-gis` (`to`): Asserts that a value is a [GIS dataset](https://ccl.northwestern.edu/netlogo/docs/gis.html#gis:type-of)
 - `assert-between` (`to`): Asserts that a value is between two numbers
 - `assert-choice` (`to`): Asserts that a value is one of a set of choices
+- `assert-windows` (`to`): Asserts that the user is running NetLogo on a Windows operating system

+Several other assertion functions are also available.
+Check the `nlogo` directory for more details.

 ### Control Flow